-Calibre is an eBook creator that takes things a step beyond normal eBook software by providing a way not only to create your own eBooks, but also to catalogue eBooks you already own into an organized digital library.
+Calibre stakes a claim to be among the best eBook creators by providing a way not only to create your own eBooks, but also to catalogue eBooks you already own into an organized digital library.
 Even though it does so at the expense of some of its other features, this is one of the best eBook creator options for you if you want to create and organize your eBooks.

 Most eBook maker software, apps and services focus exclusively on helping you create eBooks, and with Calibre you may feel disconcerted by the emphasis on creating a library in the initial setup.
 However, if you can get past that, there are enough functions on here to match its competitors in creative capability.
 You can publish your eBooks in Spanish, French, German and Italian, and there are also selling capabilities.
 You can render photos to make them clearer, which is very useful for visually-oriented eBooks.
 However, it lacks functions such as customizable page transitions, like you might find with our top pick, Atavist.